 Recently published titles:

-Edited by Alejandro Reuss, Bryan Snyder, Chris Sturr, and the D&S Collective.
-June 2013.
+Edited by Alejandro Reuss, Luis Rosero, Bryan Snyder, Chris Sturr, and the D&S Collective.
+June 2016.

-Edited by John Miller, Alejandro Reuss, Bryan Snyder, Chris Sturr, and the D&S Collective.
-June 2013.
+Edited by Rob Larson, Alejandro Reuss, Bryan Snyder, Chris Sturr, and the D&S Collective.
+June 2016.

 Dollars & Sense publishes textbooks and anthologies that present accessible analysis of current issues, placing academic theories in their real-world context, questioning the assumptions of mainstream economics, and empowering people to think about alternatives to the prevailing system.